msajnog/simple_search/README.md

 ## Start

-Go to root folder and run `npm start`
+Go to root folder and run `npm start` then in your browser go to `http://localhost:8080`